-Under G6, there are a number of requirements relating to sustainable operations including road safety.
+Under G3, there are a number of requirements relating to sustainable operations including road safety.

-In relation to requirement S6, all HGVs at requirement G6 (irrespective of age) shall be fitted with blind spot vision aids that include:
+In relation to requirement S6, all HGVs at requirement G3 (irrespective of age) shall be fitted with blind spot vision aids that include:

-- A camera system that monitors the near-side vehicle blind spot - An in-cab display screen to provide the driver with a view of the near-side blind spot
+- A camera system that monitors the nearside vehicle blind spot - An in-cab display screen to provide the driver with a view of the near-side blind spot

 However, fitment of blind spot vision aids for vehicles registered before 1 January 2015 may be planned and evidenced in line with the operator's fleet replacement cycle.
 This must be fully justified at audit through a fleet replacement plan.
 Evidence shall include a schedule detailing when vehicles will be replaced and details of the changes to vehicle specifications to ensure that the safety equipment is included where necessary.
-The fleet replacement plan will be checked at
+The fleet replacement plan will be checked at the next re-approval audit to ensure actions have been implemented in accordance with the schedule.
+Vehicles not yet fitted with camera systems shall be fitted with an alternative blind spot vision aid.

-6.FORS Associate and Affinity Partner equipment providers
+6. FORS Associate safety equipment providers